Jon Meloan

 Jonathan Michael Meloan (born July 11, 1984) is an American former pitcher in professional baseball.
 He played in Major League Baseball for the Los Angeles Dodgers, Cleveland Indians and Oakland Athletics.

 Early life

-He was an academic all-district honoree at James E. Taylor High School in Katy, Texas.
-Meloan is also a member of the National Honor Society.
+Meloan was an academic all-district honoree at James E. Taylor High School in Katy, Texas.
+He is also a member of the National Honor Society.

 Meloan is an alumnus of the University of Arizona, where he was a perfect 10–0 in 11 starts in 2004, in leading the Wildcats to the College World Series.
 In three seasons with Arizona, he compiled a record of 24–4 in 30 starts.
 In 2003, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.